JustisK/PyFX/README.md

 The software is MIT-licensed.

 ## Credit/Thanks
-Thanks to @aleozlx (Alex Yang) for model design (used in transfer learning exercise elsewhere).
+Thanks to @aleozlx (Alex Yang) for top-level model design (used in transfer learning exercise elsewhere).